znstrider/Skillcorner_Opendata_Match_Analysis/README.md

 If you create something based on the SkillCorner data, please let [@SkillCorner](https://twitter.com/SkillCorner) know on Twitter and if you want to have it linked to or showcased in this repository, open an issue or mention / DM me on my twitter handle [@danzn1](https://twitter.com/danzn1).

-If you know of further existing analysis about those games, please let me know, and I will add links to this repository.
+If you know of further existing analysis about those games, please let me know or create a Pull Request.
 <br>
 <br>
 <h2>Games:</h2>